Upgrading to a Newer Version

 $ drweb-ctl esconnect <address> --Certificate <path to the server certificate file>

-In case there are any problems with the connection process, contact the administrator of your anti-virus network.
+In case of any difficulties with the connection process, contact the administrator of your anti-virus network.

-If your current version of Dr.Web for Linux is active when upgrading the product from the repository, processes of the older version remain running until the user logs off the system after the upgrade is complete.
-At that, if Dr.Web for Linux is operating in graphical mode, the icon of the older version can display in the notification area.
+If your current version of Dr.Web Security Space is active while upgrading the product from the repository, after installing the packages of the newer version of Dr.Web Security Space, the processes of the earlier version of Dr.Web Security Space remain running until the user logs off the system.
+At that, if Dr.Web Security Space is operating in graphical mode, the icon of the earlier version can be displayed in the notification area.

-After upgrading Dr.Web for Linux, SpIDer Gate settings may be reset to default values.
+While upgrading Dr.Web Security Space, SpIDer Gate settings can be reset to default values.

-Upgrade of Dr.Web for Linux from version 6.0.2 and older to version 11.1 can be performed only by uninstalling the outdated Dr.Web for Linux version and installing version 11.1.
-For additional information how to uninstall the old version, see User manual for your installed version of Dr.Web for Linux.
+Upgrading of Dr.Web Security Space from version 6.0.2 and earlier to a newer version can be performed only by uninstalling the outdated version of Dr.Web Security Space and installing version the newer version.
+For additional information about uninstalling an earlier version of Dr.Web Security Space, refer to the User manual for your version of Dr.Web Security Space.

 Key File Transfer

-Dr.Web for Linux 11.1 does not support Version of Dr.Web for Linux 9.0 and older!
-If any isolated files remain in quarantine of an older version, you can retrieve or delete these files manually.
-Dr.Web for Linux 6.0.2 (and lower) uses as quarantine the following directories:
+Dr.Web Security Space of the up-to-date version does not manage the quarantine of Dr.Web Security Space 9.0 and earlier.
+If any isolated files remain in the quarantine of the earlier version, you can retrieve or delete these files manually.
+Dr.Web Security Space 6.0.2 (and earlier) uses the following directories for quarantine:

 /var/drweb/infected—system quarantine;

-To simplify processing of quarantined files, it is recommended to revise quarantine using old version of Dr.Web for Linux before starting an upgrade.
+To simplify processing of quarantined files, it is recommended to revise them using the earlier version of Dr.Web Security Space before starting an upgrade.